 Imagine the above example had a title tag without stop words.
 It would read as "Best Shows Movies Streaming HBO Max - Variety."
 Removing the stop words here makes it read awkwardly and it's obvious that a part of the title is missing.

 When an element is seen by users and used to decide whether to click on (or stay on) your page, you should always prioritize user experience.

-Stop Words are Important for User Experience
+Stop Words Are Important for User Experience

-A Comprehensive A-Z List of 175+ Stop Words
+List of Stop Words

 In this stop words list, we’ve rounded up more than 175 common stop words: